KYVENetwork/docs/docs/validators/chain_nodes/join_network.md

 Using KSYNC for syncing KYVE from genesis is only available for mainnet, if you wish to sync Kaon or Korellia use the normal P2P sync [here](/docs/validators/chain_nodes/join_network.md#sync-from-genesis).
 :::

-Since KYVE has validated and archived all of it's own blocks and block results they can be used to sync the node instead of fetching them from the P2P network.
+Since KYVE has validated and archived all of its own blocks and block results they can be used to sync the node instead of fetching them from the P2P network.
 For this the node-syncing tool [KSYNC](/docs/validators/ksync/index.md) can be used.
 To install KSYNC run the following: